 How are the books purchased?

 Visit our Bookstore to purchase our books in a wide range of formats.

 For eBook purchases, you will be able to complete your entire transaction within our online store, and a downloadable link will be forwarded to your email.
 We cater for Android, Apple iPad and Mac or PC devices.

-How do I order a printed book?
+How do I order printed books?

-What devices lend themselves to your eBooks?
+Which devices lend themselves to your eBooks?